 (This trick of making vectors orthogonal by substracting away the components in the wrong directions is called "Gram-Schmidt" orthogonalization.)
-Now describe the transformation of basis that turns matrix A into a diagonal one.
+Now make this vector of length 1.
+Then describe the transformation of basis that turns matrix A into a diagonal one.
 What is the transformation matrix P from old to new and what is its inverse?
 What is the diagonal matrix A?
+Do your eigenvectors form a right or left-handed coordinate system?